ricmac/Cybercultural/src/posts/season5/season5-intro.md

 ---
-title: "The History of Web Design, 1993–2012: Season 5 Launch"
+title: "The history of web design, 1993–2012: season 5 launch"
 description: "Introducing Cybercultural's history of web design, from the grey web pages of 1993 to the colorful, mobile-centric web designs of 2012.
 A celebration of the peak years of personal websites and blogs."
 date: 2026-01-13T14:00:00Z
 permalink: "p/history-of-web-design/"